 In addition to actual classes on location, HomeLink services include curriculum design, placement testing, achievement testing, college and career planning, parent classes in organizational skills and much more!
 From time to time we can assist HomeLink students in arranging apprenticeships, job-shadowing opportunities, work-study programs, and community service assignments.
 Also, we have a special program we call Independent Study.

 Independent Study allows a student to receive one-on-one support from an Advisor.
 The student meets with an advisor for one hour each week.
 They arrange a consistent appointment time to receive lessons, check homework, record grades, and determine assignments for the following week.
 Weekly grades are kept and a quarterly grade report is issued.
 Course work can range from Advanced Placement to standard core subjects.
 Whatever the subject of independent study, it will be designed specifically for the student's learning style, pace, and academic ability.
 Independent study can be arranged for one course or to cover the assignments of multiple courses.
 If more than one hour is needed each week, accommodations can be made for the student's needs.

-Elementary classes meet on Mondays.
-Middle school block classes are offered on Mondays with additional elective courses offered on Tuesdays.
+Elementary classes meet on Wednesdays.
+Middle school block classes are offered on Wednesdays with additional elective courses offered on Tuesdays.
 High school classes are on Tuesdays with follow-up Spanish & Math classes on Thursdays.
 Theater Arts and other electives are often on Thursdays.
 See the Class Schedule page for current days and times.